NREL/EnergyPlus/design/FY2024/NFP-DuctHeatTransfer.md

 3. There is a single duct used for SupplyTrunk and ReturnTrunk.

-The connection of SupplyTrunk is between the inlet node (AirloopHVAC Demand Side Inlet Node) of AirLoopHVAC:ZoneSplitter and AirLoopHVAC:ZoneSplitter itself.
-If AirLoopHVAC:ZoneMixer is available, The connection of ReturnTrunk is between AirLoopHVAC:ZoneMixer itself and the outlet node (AirloopHVAC Demand Side Outlet Node) of AirLoopHVAC:ZoneMixer.
+The connection of SupplyTrunk is between the inlet node (AirloopHVAC Demand Side Inlet Node) of AirLoopHVAC and the AirLoopHVAC:ZoneSplitter inlet node.
+If AirLoopHVAC:ZoneMixer is available, The connection of ReturnTrunk is between AirLoopHVAC:ZoneMixer outlet node and the outlet node (AirloopHVAC Demand Side Outlet Node) of AirLoopHVAC.

 4. Each branch has a single duct.

-The connection of SupplyBranch is between AirLoopHVAC:ZoneSplitter itself and one of the outlet node (Air terminal inlet node) of AirLoopHVAC:ZoneSplitter.
-If AirLoopHVAC:ZoneMixer is available, The connection of ReturnBranch is between the inlet node of AirLoopHVAC:ZoneMixer and AirLoopHVAC:ZoneMixer itself.
+The connection of SupplyBranch is between AirLoopHVAC:ZoneSplitter outlet node and one of the Air terminal inlet node.
+If AirLoopHVAC:ZoneMixer is available, The connection of ReturnBranch is between the zone outlet node and the AirLoopHVAC:ZoneMixer inlet node.

 5. Inlet node temperature, humidity, and mass flow rate are known